 On 30 September 2015 Russia launched its first airstrikes in Syria, the first time that Russian forces had undertaken a military operation beyond the boundaries of the former Soviet Union since the end of the Cold War.
 Russia presented the campaign as a counter-terrorist action to protect religious minorities and to protect the secular government.
 Russian Foreign Minister Sergei Lavrov said that it was targeting ISIS “and other terrorist groups” in Syria at the invitation of the legitimate Syrian government.

 Throughout its entire campaign Russia has been continually criticised for targeting opposition groups, as opposed to ISIS, including moderate opposition forces supported by the US.
-Russian airstrikes are also estimated to have caused significant civilian casualties.
-It has also been alleged that Russia has been responsible for the deliberate destruction of civilian infrastructure such as hospitals.
+Russian airstrikes are also estimated to have caused significant civilian casualties, with Russia being accused of deliberately targeting civilian infrastructure such as hospitals.